Getting to the Bottom of It: Identification of Bottle Bottoms

 1900s

 By the early 1900s, bottle-machine automation took hold and never let go.
 This led to thinner and more uniform bottle bottoms, often with thicknesses of 1/4 inch or less.
 Most included numbers and bottle-maker marks.
 Mold numbers were added to identify which cavity within a larger mold might need attention in case of problems.
 Machine-made bottles could be produced with very few bubbles in the glass, and the vessels had a uniform wall thickness on the side and bottom.
-Thus, finding a bottle base with bubbles in the core of the glass or a variable thickness usually indicates a pre-1900s shard.
+Thus, finding a bottle base with bubbles in the core of the glass or a variable thickness usually indicates a pre-1900s piece.
 In the early 1900s, some bottle bottoms had faint circles on their base.
 A large circle that spans most of the diameter of the bottom is known as a suction scar and is frequently off-center.
 A small circle of about 1/2 inch in diameter is a valve mark.
 Both are indicators of early mold marks between 1910 and 1950.

 By the mid-1900s, bottle bases commonly featured a variety of textures so that mass production could move faster than ever.
 By the 1950s, many bottle bottoms were made with tread-like curved ribs on their outer edge known as “stippling” or a uniformly textured pattern across most of the bottle bottom known as “knurling.”
 These helped bottles move faster from forming stations into the “lehr,” a temperature-controlled kiln for slowly cooling glass, without sticking to conveyors.